Supreme Court will hear largest transgender rights case in US history

 “From the beginning, American ‘family life’ has been a ‘private realm’ that ‘the state cannot enter’ without strong public justification,” writes a group of scholars that includes a co-founder of The Federalist Society as well as a professor central to the advancement of LGBTQ+ rights.

 Other scholars take a different view.
-“This is part of a longer tradition of governmental protection of children,” says Professor Jonathan Blumstein at Vanderbilt University Law School.
+“This is part of a longer tradition of governmental protection of children,” says Professor James Blumstein at Vanderbilt University Law School.
 “When a state faces this clinical uncertainty, it can protect minors from the use of surrogate decision-making.”

 At the U.S. Supreme Court this week, issues of child welfare, gender identity, and constitutional rights will converge in one of the most significant cases the court will decide this term.

-Note: Editor’s note: This article has been updated to correct the spelling of James Blumstein, who is a professor at the Vanderbilt University Law School.